mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 Most SigmaOS packages and layers contain their own logging levels.
 For a full list, refer to the debbug package's [list of selectors](../debug/selector.go).

+### Exercise 5: Run an RPC server.

+In this exercise, you will familiarize with SigmaOS RPC, specifically `rpcclnt` and `sigmasrv`.
+In order to do so, you will learn how to set up a basic RPC server, and explore existing utilities that provide database and cache proxies.
+  - [ ] Navigate to the `example_echo_server` directory.
+Check the files and
+	try running the test cases.
+If you have already built SigmaOS through `build.sh`, you may run `go test sigmaos/example_echo_server -v --start`.
+Overall, the test case starts an instance of the Echo server, then starts a client sending request to the server.
+By default, all operations are local.
+  - [ ] To see the logs, source the environment variable file `example_echo_server/echo_env.sh`
+	before running test, and run `logs.sh` afterwards.
+You may modify the content of the environment variable file to turn on/off logging for different modules.
+	After finishing test and logging, you may run `stop.sh` to clear up.

+### Optional exercises for RPC server
+  - [ ] Try to modify the echo server so that it caches results by connecting to some caching client.
+Existing caching implementations can be found at `cacheclnt`, `memcached`, and `kv`.
+Example usage can be found at `hotel` and `socialnetwork`, which are two major example applications built on top of SigmaOS.
+  - [ ] Try to modify the echo server so that it reads and writes to a database by connecting to a database proxy.
+Existing implementations can be found at `dbd` and `dbclnt`.
+  - [ ] Try to profile the echo server through `perf` package, described below.

 ## Performance debugging